Click here to return to Mooncoin Homepage

 Soccer

-Soccer has become very popular in Mooncoin over the last number of years.
+Soccer has become very popular in Mooncoin over the last number of decades.
 The main soccer team is called Mooncoin Celtic.
 The Mooncoin teams play in the Waterford League.
-There is a soccer pitch in Ashgrove, although a new pitch is being created in Suir Cresant in the village.
+They had a pitch in Ashgrove, but a new state of the art pitch and changing rooms were created in Suir Crescent near the church end of the village in the 2010s.

 Back to Index